Yasaman-dt/MU_data_free/README.md

 ## 4) Train Oracle (retrained-from-scratch)

-The **Oracle** is the upper bound that retrains from scratch as if the forget request were applied to the data directly.
+The **Oracle** is the upper bound which is the retrained model from scratch with retainset.

 ```bash
 CUDA_VISIBLE_DEVICES=0 python training_oracle.py \